If you are concerned about this page appearing in your browser history use Incognito mode.

-A student who has been assaulted, threatened, harassed or discriminated against by a member of staff or another student due to their race, religion, sexuality, age, disability or gender identity should follow the process outlined in the Student Complaint Procedure
+If you have been assaulted, threatened, harassed or discriminated against by a member of staff or another student due to their race, religion, sexuality, age, disability or gender identity you should follow the process outlined in the Student Complaint Procedure.

 ELISE | Informing your studies has introduced you to the Student Code so you are now more aware of the standards of behaviour expected from everyone in the UNSW community.
 When you accept the offer of enrolment at the University you also accept rights and responsibilities related to your study experience.
 You have a right to feel safe, respected and welcome to fully participate in university life.
 This also means that you have an obligation to ensure that your behaviour does not infringe on the enjoyment of these rights for other students or staff.
 Behaviour that negatively impacts on others, or is unlawful, can constitute misconduct.

 In 2017 the Australian Human Rights Commission released Change the Course: National Report on Sexual Assault and Sexual Harassment at Australian Universities (2017) which documents the Commission's findings on experiences of sexual assault and sexual harassment and their prevalence on Australian university campuses.
 The Commission based its analysis on data that it collected from a survey of 30,000 students from 39 universities.

 The University launched its Sexual Misconduct Prevention and Response Policy in mid-2018.

 Consent is a crucial aspect of sexual relations.
 Sex without consent is sexual assault.
 It is important to be aware of the circumstances in which a person cannot legally consent to sex.